Showing posts with label Kanagambaram (கனகாம்பரம்) Ku. Pa. Raja Gopalan.. Show all posts

 Ramu was shocked, mildly though.

 Saratha, Mani’s wife, was also not an educated woman.
 She was a typical village girl.
-She was a daughter of a local land lord from a remote village lying nearly twenty kilo metres away from the Railway track from all directions, in the Chola Kingdom.
-In her walk, dress and demeanour, he couldn’t find any unusual sign during those decisive minutes of his meeting with her.
+She was a daughter of a local landlord from a remote village lying nearly twenty kilo metres away from the railway track from all directions in the Chola Kingdom.
+In her walk, dress, and demeanour, he couldn’t find any unusual sign during those decisive minutes of his meeting with her.

-“I…I…Mani’s friend” he couldn’t speak more, visibly gagged up with words.
+“I…I…Mani’s friend.”
+He couldn’t speak more, visibly gagged up with words.

-“No….I’ll come later” he spoke half way, and left from there swiftly without turning his head.
+“No….I’ll come later,” he spoke halfway and left from there swiftly without turning his head.

 2

 In five minutes, Mani entered home after buying banana leaves and vegetables.
 “Someone came to meet you.
-He told that he was your friend”- Saratha went in front of him, jumping with joy.
+He told that he was your friend.
+Saratha went in front of him, jumping with joy.
 He felt that her body and voice had such an effect of invasion of an army on him.
 Mani enjoyed and found comfort in such waves of pleasure that came to leave an effect on him amidst all the troubles of having a separate, nuclear family.

 “Who was that?” he asked her, pinching her cheeks lovingly.

-She feigned as if having pain, and said, “Haa…I didn’t ask him who he was.”
+She feigned as if having pain and said, “Haa… I didn’t ask him who he was.”

-All of a sudden, Mani’s face got reddened, anger went up high through his skull.
+All of a sudden, Mani’s face got reddened; anger went up high through his skull.

 “In this town my friends might come to our house in search of me.
-It is impudent to close the door without giving them proper reply.
-You must behave in such a way to suit the requirements of this town” He advised her a lot on this matter.
+It is impudent to close the door without giving them a proper reply.
+You must behave in such a way to suit the requirements of this town.”
+He advised her a lot on this matter.
 Due to this incident, both of them were not talking to each other for two days.

-But this time, thinking that the reply the she was going to give him would make him happy, she remained silent till he spoke out as much he wanted.
+But this time, thinking that the reply she was going to give him would make him happy, she remained silent till he spoke out as much as he wanted.
 Once his anger got settled down, she spoke softly.

 “I asked him who he was.
 He told that he was your friend.
 He didn’t tell his name.
 I told him that you would be here at any time and asked him to come inside the house.
-But he went off saying he would visit later”
+But he went off saying he would visit later.”

 Saratha was watching his face eagerly.
-Her face fell at once after seeing his sullen face which carried no sign of happiness.
+Her face fell at once after seeing his sullen face, which carried no sign of happiness.
 She went inside swiftly.

 Mani never expected such a reply from her.
-Firstly, he felt that her reply was kind of a slap on his face.
-Further, he was annoyed with her for behaving more than the required limits which his advices had specified.
-Then why did she behave like that?
-‘Was it just a plain obedience to my advices?
-Or else will it be something….?
+Firstly, he felt that her reply was kind of a slap in his face.
+Further, he was annoyed with her for behaving more than the required limits that his advice had specified.
+Then why did she behave like that? ‘ Was it just a plain obedience to my advice?
+Or else will it be something...?
 His mind seemed to have started losing its balance.
 All his thoughts combined together got his mouth shut for one and all.
 Saratha too didn’t try her part to assuage his worries nor tried to pull him towards her through talks.
 She was also angry.
-Till he went out after having his meals, he didn’t utter a word to her.
+Until he went out after having his meals, he didn’t utter a word to her.
 Walking along the street, he was thinking about it randomly.
 His heart was aching with an immeasurable agony.
-He never expected that Saratha would go that far.
-‘This matter wouldn’t have become a matter of concern had it been an educated girl.
-A village girl, inviting an unknown man to house and asking him to sit was nothing less than a height of indecency.
+He never expected that Saratha would go that far. ‘ This matter wouldn’t have become a matter of concern had it been an educated girl.
+A village girl inviting an unknown man to the house and asking him to sit was nothing less than a height of indecency.
 What would my friend have thought?
 He might have thought about her: “What sort of a nerve does this girl have?
-Or what a stupid girl she must be?
-Or….else….’
+Or what a stupid girl she must be!
+Or…else…’

 He was walking, preoccupied with the thoughts of such possibilities.